Helping Hands For The Holidays – How You Can Help

 Over the years, with your help, we’ve been able to help a lot of families get back on their feet and out from under unreliable cars, leaky roofs, unsafe homes and more.
 We’ve also bought beds for families that had children sleeping on the floor, we’ve built handicapped ramps for homes that needed them, we’ve turned the heat and lights back on and we’ve given hard working people hope without sacrificing their dignity.

 I am very proud of Helping Hands for the Holidays, it lines up directly with my own faith and values.
-I believe that you and I share similar values and I would be honored if you would join me, Scott Brazda from KATC TV 3, Pastor Chris Blanchard from Covenant United Mehtodist Church and the good people at Community Foundation of Acadiana in lending a helping hand for the holidays this year.
+I believe that you and I share similar values and I would be honored if you would join me, Scott Brazda from KATC TV 3 and Stuller Family Foundation, Pastor Chris Blanchard from Covenant United Methodist Church and the good people at Community Foundation of Acadiana in lending a helping hand for the holidays this year.